 1. Academic responsibility.
 Please remember that when we are in the field, we are fulfilling 'classroom' time-equivalent contact hours (see 'Academic Performance' above).
 For this reason, to the extent possible, all participants must behave as they would under similar circumstances in the classroom.
 This means following instructions given, attending and paying attention during appropriate activities, and not being disruptive during activities.

-D. Recreational Travel
+D. Recreational Travel (Semester Programs)

 Although this is an academic program, you will also have opportunities for recreational travel on your own.
 You should seek to establish an appropriate balance between academics and personal recreation.